James-SR/BI-Notes/docs/TSQL.md

 </div>

-Key Points:
+** Key Points **

 * You can use GROUP BY with aggregate functions to return aggregations grouped by one or more columns or expressions.
 * All columns in the SELECT clause that are not aggregate function expressions must be included in a GROUP BY clause.
 * The order in which columns or expressions are listed in the GROUP BY clause determines the grouping hierarchy.
 * You can filter the groups that are included in the query results by specifying a HAVING clause.

 ### Lab Exercises